valhalla/valhalla-docs/explorer/tutorial.md

 Under `sources`, notice that the data sources are from URLs that request GeoJSON from the Transitland and Mapzen Mobility APIs.
 Under `layers`, you define the style rules for how to display those features on the map.
 For example, the BART route lines are drawn with the route colors from the data in Transitland, which originates from the GTFS file.
 This color information is created using a special JavaScript function that enables advanced drawing capabilities.

 To customize the map, you will add a line representing bus route 12 that you viewed in Mobility Explorer, as well as a point for the bus stop along Broadway.
-This point is the location from which the isochrones are calculated.

 _Tip: You can find a completed version of the YAML file at the end of this page._

-1. Within the `sources` block, after the `_isochrone` block, paste the following YAML text.
+1. Within the `sources` block, after the `_bart` block, paste the following YAML text.
 The URL is a Transitland query for the Onestop ID of bus route 12.
   ```yaml
   _bus12:
     type: GeoJSON